pp0lina/sentAnalysis/README.md

 **Contribution** 📩

-Feel free to contribute and submit a pull request if you notice any issues or have some improvements!
+Feel free to contribute and submit a pull request if you notice any issues or have some improvements.